-The child theme is what sits on the framework to give the look and feel to the site and there are literally hundreds to choose from.
-The big advantage here is that you can change out your child theme, if you want a new look, but the framework stays in place.
+The child theme is what sits on the framework, to give the look-and-feel to the site and there are literally hundreds to choose from.
+The big advantage here is that you can change out your child theme if you want a new look, but the framework stays in place.

 Here is an article that provides more information on Studiopress themes: Introducing StudioPress Sites: WordPress Made Easy … Without Sacrificing Power or Flexibility

 I chose the SPI child theme as it fits well with my needs.
 StudioPress puts together a comprehensive theme setup guide that takes you through how you can customize the front page to get the look and functionality you want.
 You will see from my site that I have used a similar look and feel and also shared a lot of The demo theme navigation ideas.
-It is easy to change to color scheme to match your branding.
+It is easy to change the color scheme to match your branding.